jlr7245/intro-to-webdev/README.md

 # Setup and introduction to tools

+### GitHub

+Git is a **version control manager** for code.
+Sort of like how you can step back to previous versions of a Google Doc.
+GitHub is a place that many developers host their projects.
+You can think of GitHub like google docs for code -- it allows for collaboration, and keeps a record of changes made.

 ### Code Editors

 One of the most important tools in a developer's belt is their _editor_.
 Developers use special editors that can handle multiple programming languages, provide syntax highlighting, and give additional functionality.
 Sort of like Word or Pages for code.